duttaprat/slurm_clinwulf/README.md

 # 🚀 HPC Job Scripts on ClinWulf Cluster (Slurm)

-This repository provides Slurm job script templates to run various workloads on the **ClinWulf HPC cluster** at Stony Brook University, including **Jupyter Lab**, **Jupyter Notebook**, and regular **Python/R/Shell scripts**.
+This repository provides Slurm job script templates to run various workloads on the **ClinWulf HPC cluster** at Stony Brook University — including:

+- 🧪 **Jupyter Lab**
+- 📓 **Jupyter Notebook**
+- ⚙️ **Regular Python / R / Shell scripts**

-> 🔧 These scripts help you launch Jupyter Lab on a compute/GPU node via Slurm and connect through SSH tunneling using your web browser.
+> 🔧 These scripts help you efficiently launch jobs on compute/GPU nodes via Slurm, and support SSH tunneling for interactive environments like Jupyter.

 ---